-The fun we have on a night out has an incredible impact on the environment.
+The fun we have on a night can have an incredible impact on the environment.
 One standout item surprised us and we think you’ll be gobsmacked too.

 From what we could see, the actual venue itself doesn’t have a really huge carbon footprint.
-We couldn’t find data to say exactly how much CO2 equipment accounts for, but we could get a few different sources for beer which for even a single pint is well over the venue’s footprint for the whole year.
+We couldn’t find data to say exactly how much CO2 equipment accounts for, but we could get a few different sources for beer.

 We found it incredibly sobering that just a single bottled beer was worth about the same CO2 as a journey one way by car.